athithyai/Statline_MCP/README.md

 # Statline MCP

-**Unofficial MCP server made for Dutch official statistics, queryable by any language model.**
+**MCP server made for Dutch official statistics, queryable by any language model.**

 An [MCP](https://modelcontextprotocol.io) server over CBS StatLine, the open data platform of Statistics Netherlands.
 It turns a plain question into a real, citable statistic: find